-For safety applications developed with AC500-S, visualisations using CoDeSys Safety V2.3 are allowed for displaying purposes only.
+For safety applications developed with AC500-S, CODESYS visualizations using CODESYS Safety V2.3 are allowed for displaying purposes only.

-Changing values via controls (e.g., "Write values") would cause the SM560-S Safety CPU to switch to a DEBUG RUN mode, which is non-safe.
+Changing values via controls (e.g., "Write values") would cause the Safety CPU to switch to a DEBUG RUN mode, which is non-safe.

-In case of an activation of DEBUG RUN (Non-safety) mode on SM560-S Safety CPU, the responsibility for safe process operation lies entirely with the organisation and person responsible for the activation of DEBUG RUN (Non-safety) mode.
+In case of an activation of DEBUG RUN (Non-safety) mode on the Safety CPU, the responsibility for safe process operation lies entirely with the organization and person responsible for the activation of DEBUG RUN (Non-safety) mode.